th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 </figcaption>
 </center>

-We can request two `CheckSequenceRuleRequest`s from the checkpoint - the first for verification of two messages on `Instrument1` and the second for verification of two messages on `Instrument2`.
-Then the two `chain_id` carets will be created, with each of them stopping when desired messages are found.
-The desired message is searched based on the key fields of each individual filter in `CheckSequenceRuleRequest`.
+We can request two `CheckSequenceRuleRequests` from the checkpoint - the first for verification of two messages on `Instrument1` and the second for verification of two messages on `Instrument2`.
+Then the two `chain_id` carets will be created, with each of them stopping when the desired messages are found.
+Each desired message is searched based on the key fields of each individual filter in `CheckSequenceRuleRequest`.

 ### Usage Example for chain_id